Discovered: 19th April 2006

 The Lutari was finally introduced properly on the 19th day of Eating, Year Eight (known outside Neopia as April 19th, 2006).
 Its design has not changed extensively, but has been adapted to show how the pet stands when on land (most owners' Neohomes not being underwater, Maraquans notwithstanding).

 TNT intended Lutari to be createable mainly through their Neopets Mobile service, a means of accessing Neopia via one's mobile phone.
 Unfortunately, the idea of multimedia mobile phones was still catching on at the time Neopets Mobile was released.
 The service was limited to a handful of specific networks and phone models and was not available at all in many countries.
 With these limitations, it's not hard to see why the service didn't make much profit and was eventually cancelled.
 Since then, Lutari have only been released occasionally, mostly on their pet festival day.
-They are also the only species that cannot be transferred or disowned in any way.
+They were also originally the only species that could not be transferred or disowned in any way, until the species restrictions were lifted.